DeclanChidlow/vale.rocks/src/posts/halo-stats.ori.md

 Bungie must have been data fiends too, because their website, [bungie.net](https://www.halopedia.org/Bungie.net), used to be a haven for player stats.
 Hooking directly into Xbox Live, bungie.net was a brilliant hub of Halo stats and content.
 You could even see [things like heatmaps](https://bnetarchive.haloman30.com/Stats/halo3/heatmapstatsed76.html) showing where a player killed or got killed.
 Even details such as what weapons you were best with.
 Unfortunately, 343 Industries didn't keep the same level of detail when they took over the franchise.
 Some details are made accessible on Halo Waypoint, but they're a bit lacklustre, and not all tracked details are exposed.

 This page shows all my Halo stats, sourced from my [Service Records on Halo Waypoint](https://www.halowaypoint.com/players/outervale/service-records).
 The stats are not fetched automatically, as Halo Studios or Microsoft are liable to change authentication or the returned data, causing a surprise breakage.
 I instead fetch them manually when I feel the data has grown stale.
-Using the [ever-wonderful Web Origami dialect of JavaScript](/posts/web-origami), I then transform the data to populate this post.
+Using the [ever-wonderful Web Origami dialect of JavaScript](/posts/web-origami) which I built this site upon, I then transform the data to populate this post.
 You can see when I last updated the data by referencing the modification date in the header.

 <details>
 <summary>Further data handling details</summary>